 5-Hydrotryptophan, also know as 5-HTP is an amino acid that your body naturally produces.
 Your body uses 5-HTP to produce serotonin—a chemical that has a variety of functions in the human body.
 It is often referred to as the happy chemical because it contributes to overall well-being and happiness.
-In this article we discuss 5-HTP benefits as well as some 5-HTP side effects.
+In this article we discuss different 5-HTP dosages like for anxiety and depression, as well as some 5-HTP benefits and side effects.

 The positive benefits of 5-hydrotryptophan on the symptoms of depression has been extensively studied over the years.
 5-hydrotryptophan supplements are thought to help treat depression as well as stress and anxiety by increasing serotonin levels.

 There have been several recent scientific studies done to determine whether 5-hydrotryptophan and tryptophan are move effective than a placebo in treating depression and whether or not they are safe to treat depressive disorders in adults—both young and old.
 The studies concluded that 5-HTP is much more effective than a placebo in treating depression and that both when taken together are more effective than when consumed alone.

 It is estimated that roughly twelve percent of the American population—including children, suffer from migraines each year.
 Eighteen percent of American women, 6 percent of men, and 10 percent of children experience migraines on a yearly basis.
 The exact cause of migraines still tend to cause some disagreement, however, many researchers believe they are triggered by low serotonin levels.